needfuly/sleep-calculator-guide/README.md

 ## Final Thoughts
 Improving sleep does not always require supplements or expensive apps.
 Understanding sleep cycles and timing can make a real difference.

+## Frequently Asked Questions

+**Is a sleep calculator accurate?**
+Sleep calculators use average sleep cycles.
+They provide guidance, not medical advice.

+**Why do I feel tired after 8 hours of sleep?**
+Waking up mid-sleep cycle can cause grogginess even after long sleep.